-if we choose Gross' canonical measure from \cite{Gro97} at finite places.
-Note again that this heavily depends on the miracle of proposition \ref{pstraceG2} and a similar result does \emph{not} hold either for the other members of $\Pi_\disc((k-2)\beta)$ or for the Euler-Poincar\'e function.
+if we choose measures so that $\vol G_2(\wh \Z) = 1$.
+Note again that this heavily depends on the miracle of proposition \ref{qpstrace} and a similar result does \emph{not} hold either for pseudocofficients for the other members of $\Pi_\disc((k-2)\beta)$ or for the Euler-Poincar\'e function.